analiz-sintez/begriff/README.md

 It uses an LLM to generate explanations and process text input, and an image generation neural network to produce pictures.
 If you host the bot yourself, you can configure it to use any OpenAI-compatible cloud or local LLM.

-It schedules word repetitions via the FSRS algorithm — the same one used in Anki flashcards software.
+It schedules word repetitions via the FSRS algorithm — the same one used in Anki flashcards software, but preconfigured with reasonable defaults and with helper functions to prevent study volume overload.

 ## Setup